-- (a) Small mine operations are defined pursuant to W.S. § 35-11-401(j) as surface mining operations that remove no more than thirty-five thousand (35,000) cubic yards of overburden, excluding topsoil, and disturb no more than ten (10) acres of land in any one year, excluding roads used to access the mining operation. - (b) This Chapter sets out the information required for small mine permit applications.
-The requirements of Chapter 2, Regular Mine Permit Applications, shall not apply to small mine operations.
-The requirements of Chapter 3, Environmental Protection Performance Standards, shall apply to small mine operations, except as specifically noted herein. - (c) The Administrator shall not accept or approve small mine permit applications for coal mines, uranium mines, underground mines or in-situ mines. - (d) Prior to the commencement of a small surface mining operation an application shall be submitted to the Administrator in duplicate on forms supplied by the Division.
-Each application shall contain the information as set out in this Chapter and in a format as required by the Administrator.
+(a) Small mine operations are defined pursuant to W.S. § 35-11-401(j) as surface mining operations that remove no more than thirty-five thousand cubic yards of overburden, excluding topsoil, and disturb no more than ten acres of land in any one year, excluding roads used to access the mining operation.

+(b) This Chapter sets out the information required for small mine permit applications.
+The requirements of Chapter 2, Regular Noncoal Mine Permit Applications, shall not apply to small mine operations except the application requirements for the use of inert materials as backfill contained in Section 2(b)(iii)(B)(VI).
+The requirements of Chapter 3, Environmental Protection Performance Standards, shall apply to small mine operations, except as specifically noted herein.

+(c) The Administrator shall not accept or approve small mine permit applications for coal, uranium, underground, or in-situ mines.

+(d) No person shall commence small surface mining operations without first receiving a permit under this Chapter.
+Permit applications shall be submitted to the Administrator containing the information set out in this Chapter and in the format required by the Administrator.

 Section 2.
-Adjudication Information.
+Application Requirements.

-- (a) Each application for a small mine permit shall include the following: - (i) The name and address of the applicant, and, if the applicant is a partnership, association, or corporation, the names and addresses of all managers, partners and executives directly responsible for operations in this state; - (ii) A sworn statement that the applicant has the right and power by legal estate owned to mine from the land for which the permit is desired; - (iii) A sworn statement that the applicant has not forfeited a bond posted for reclamation purposes and that all statements contained in the permit application are true and correct to the best knowledge of the applicant;
+(a) Each application for a small mine permit shall include the following:

+(i) The name and address of the applicant, and, if the applicant is a partnership, association, or corporation, the names and addresses of all managers, partners and executives directly responsible for operations in this state;

+(ii) A sworn statement that the applicant has the right and power by legal estate owned to mine from the land for which the permit is desired;

+(iii) A sworn statement that the applicant has not forfeited a bond posted for reclamation purposes and that all statements contained in the permit application are true and correct to the best knowledge of the applicant;